jnkiarie/containerization/explanation.md

   mongo-volume: - Defined a volume to persist the data incase we delete or exit the container the date will still be available if we run another container afterwards.

 5. Git workflow used to achieve the task.
     * Fork the repository on github
     * git clone repository from github to local pc
     * git add . - to add all the files we create to git repository frequently so as not to have a backlog of code to troubleshoot incase of any errors
-   * git commit -m '<explanation>'
+    * git commit -m 'explanation'
     * git push origin master